 The Family Care Network (FCN) at UCSF Benioff Children’s Hospital in Oakland, CA is funded by Ryan White Part D to provide primary care and support services to women, infants, children, and youth (WICY) living with HIV.
 In 2019, FCN contracted with Facente Consulting to conduct a needs assessment to better understand how best to meet the needs of WICY who use FCN services, including trans women and trans youth.
 The assessment explored client needs using a whole-health (not just HIV-focused) approach, recognizing that physical, social, emotional, and spiritual health are all important.
-Facente Consulting used a mixed-methods approach to get client and service provider input, including: (1) a quantitative client self-administered survey on clients’ medical, social, emotional, and personal needs, (2) semi-structured client focus groups and one-on-one interviews regarding their experiences with services and gaps in care, and (3) semi-structured focus group and one-on-one meetings with FCN providers on their perceptions of client needs.
+Facente Consulting used a mixed-methods approach to get client and service provider input, including: (1) a quantitative client self-administered survey on clients’ medical, social, emotional, and personal needs, (2) semi-structured client focus groups and one-on-one interviews regarding experiences with services and gaps in care, and (3) semi-structured focus groups and one-on-one meetings with FCN providers on their perceptions of client needs.

 The final report distilled and synthesized the data into eight key needs, including personal and spiritual well-being, social connectedness, an end to HIV-related stigma, and skilled and culturally humble service providers.
 By taking a whole-person approach to the assessment, Facente Consulting was able to show that clients’ needs and desires go beyond the boundaries of what is traditionally considered HIV care.
-The detailed description of each need was accompanied by actionable recommendations, which the FCN has been able to use to improve services and inform future grant applications.
+The detailed description of each need was accompanied by actionable recommendations, which FCN has been able to use to improve services and inform future grant applications.